How to Make Decisions From the Inside Out, Not the Outside In

 Why inside out is the way

-When you let yourself make decisions from the inside-out and let your heart run the show, you’ll:
+When we can instead let ourselves make a decision from the inside-out and let our heart run the show, we’ll:

-- You’ll be more able to honor and take a stand for what you believe in.
-As you make decisions from the inside out rather than the outside in, you’ll let go of behaviors that weren’t in alignment with the greatest version of you, like people-pleasing, over-explaining, over-compromising, etc. Over time, you’ll notice that you focus far more on how you feel about yourself and your actions than on what other people think or feel about you.
+Be more able to honor and take a stand for what you believe in.
+As you make decisions from the inside out rather than the outside in, you may begin noticing yourself letting go of patterns like chronic people-pleasing, over-explaining, self-abandonment, or over-compromising in situations that don’t feel aligned for you.
+Over time, you’ll notice that you focus far more on how you feel about yourself and your actions than on what other people think or feel about you.

-- Learn that you can handle the things you are afraid of.
+Learn that you can handle the things you are afraid of.
 If you avoided a certain conversation because you were afraid of what someone would say, for example, turning inward and making decisions from the inside out might encourage you to lean in to the conversation.
-You might even soon learn that ‘yes, it can feel really uncomfortable when someone doesn’t like something I say or a boundary I set, but I will come out in one piece, and maybe even feel more whole than I’ve ever felt before’.
-And this is because making decisions from the inside out helps you grow bountifully in inner strength.
+Over time, you may begin realizing that discomfort, disappointment, disagreement, uncertainty, or someone else’s reaction doesn’t necessarily destroy you the way your fear once predicted it would.

 So, how do you do it?